Libya's Haftar committed to ceasefire, Germany says

 Greece says it will exercise a European Union veto on any peace pact in Libya that does not void the Turkish-Libyan deal.

-Additional reporting by Michele Kambas and Renee Maltezou in Athens; Writing by Ulf Laessing; Editing by William Maclean and Mark Heinrich
+Additional reporting by Michele Kambas and Renee Maltezou in Athens; Writing by Ulf Laessing; Editing by William Maclean, Mark Heinrich and Grant McCool